 Overview

-Johnson Whippie, a high school science teacher, developed a series of spreadsheet-based classroom tools to help teachers integrate Wyoming climate data into instruction.
+Johnson Whippie, a high school science teacher, developed a series of spreadsheet-based classroom tools to help students engage with big, messy data.
 These spreadsheet activities are designed to connect students to place and to improve scientific literacy.
 The featured spreadsheet activity focuses on calculating growing degree days (GDD), which allows students to track temperature patterns over time and use those patterns to understand seasonal environmental change, including predicting plant and insect development stages.

 Goals